coder/coder/docs/templates/parameters.md

 6. Update all workspaces to the uploaded template version.
 7. Delete legacy parameters.

-As a template improvement, the template author can consider marking some of new `coder_parameter` resources as `mutable`.
+As a template improvement, the template author can consider making some of the new `coder_parameter` resources `mutable`.

 ## Managed Terraform variables